A panel discussion S.M.A.K. Museum, March, 2024

 Third Tallinn Summer School in Soviet History & Culture, July, 2023

-I attended the Third Tallinn Summer School in Soviet History & Culture where the Scholars of Soviet and post-Soviet history gathered for a week-long programme in attempt to reassess and critically examine the field at a time of great upheaval in the region.
+I attended the Third Tallinn Summer School in Soviet History & Culture where the Scholars of Soviet and post-Soviet history gathered for a week-long programme in an attempt to reassess and critically examine the field at a time of great upheaval in the region.
 Through keynotes, workshops, and a stimulating cultural program, participants gathered questions about the conventional approach to Soviet multinationality and disentangle the various trajectories of the nations and groups belonging to the Soviet realm.

 Why Remember?: Reframing Trauma

-Sarajevo, Bosnia and Herzegovina
+Sarajevo, Bosnia and Herzegovina, July 2024

 The ‘Why Remember?’ conference 2024 will address the complex and contested questions that face post-conflict societies.
 What should we remember, what should we forget, and, ultimately, why?
 How can traumatic pasts be engaged with in the present in productive ways?
-It will explore the role of publicly visible memory and its potential impact on issues such as reconciliation and healing in the wake of conflict, and how, either consciously or unconsciously, memory processes shape the present and the future.
+It will explore the role of publicly visible memory and its potential impact on issues such as reconciliation and healing in the wake of conflict and how, either consciously or unconsciously, memory processes shape the present and the future.
 These questions of memory (and forgetting) are intensely political and have far-reaching consequences, and thus these debates are vital to institutions of cultural memory that engage with the past to make sense of the present and build a more peaceful future.

 Visual Dichotomies symposium

 How do we understand the dynamic between practice/ing research and theory, and research in or as practice?
 Are there clear overlaps, or does the matter remain ambiguous?
-We wish to untangle various perspectives around research in the arts—both practice as research and theory as practice—and uncover perspectives on how research in the visual arts works in practice through readings, discussion and collaboration
+We wish to untangle various perspectives around research in the arts—both practice as research and theory as practice—and uncover perspectives on how research in the visual arts works in practice through readings, discussion and collaboration.

-TrAIN Forum, February, 2024
+TrAIN Forum, February 2024

 Founded in 2004, the Research Centre for Transnational Art, Identity and Nation (TrAIN) investigates historical, theoretical and practice-based research in art, architecture, craft and design.